Your main expenses to study at the University of Malta will be enrolment or tuition fees and living expenses.

 Students reading for a full-time or part-time Doctoral Degree at the UM and who are granted an extension of studies shall pay an annual fee for each academic year of EUR 600.

-From time to time, research entities within the University of Malta publish calls for funded opportunities as part of research programmes, including scholarships for doctoral research.
+Additionally, from time to time, research entities within the University of Malta publish calls for funded opportunities as part of research programmes, including scholarships for doctoral research.
 Funded studentships on such programmes offer the chance to study as part of a cohort of researchers.